anrbn/GCP-Attack-Defense/README.md

 <img src="https://github.com/anrbn/blog/blob/main/images/11.png" width="1000" />
 </p>

-3. With the roles set, its time we upload the Malicious Source Code to Cloud Storage in a separate account (Attacker Controlled account).
+3. With the roles set, its time we upload the Source Code to Cloud Storage in a separate account (Attacker Controlled account).
 Upload the following ZIP file [function.zip](https://github.com/anrbn/blog/blob/main/code/function.zip) to the Cloud Storage.
 Copy the GS URL and update line No. 7 of the below code.
 (Point 4)

+>The code will query the metadata server and retrieve an access token for the default service account and then print that token to response body when a request is made to that specific endpoint.

 4. With the code uploaded to Cloud Storage let's Deploy the Cloud Function.
 We'll use the following script [grpc-deploy-storage.py](https://github.com/anrbn/blog/blob/main/code/grpc-deploy-storage.py) for that.